One of the most common questions I get asked is about the type of food to give a dog: only dry or only wet?

 To answer, we need to understand how a dog approaches its food: by sight (as we often do)?
 By taste?
 Or by smell?

-So, taste and smell remain therefore a good recipe will be the first thing that attracts their attention.
-Let’s take a look at the differences to see which sense prevails in the choice of food.
+So, taste and smell remain.
+A good recipe will therefore be one that attracts their attention.
+Let’s take a look at the differences to see which sense prevails in their choice of food.

 No. of taste buds

 – Human 9.000

 – Dog 1.700

 – Cat 470

 Square centimetres of olfactory mucosa (where the smell receptors are found)

 – Dog 18-150 cm² (size will vary according to the conformation of the dog’s nose)

 A dog actually chooses its food first and foremost using its nose and then tastes it.